Tom5521/Tom5521/README.md

 I program for fun and/or to make my life easier on my pc.

-**I am a native Spanish speaker so you will find spelling/grammatical errors in my projects.**
+**I am a native Spanish speaker so you will find spelling/grammatical errors in my projects. :'v**

 ### I'm learning:
 - SQL